When I was a child, I spake as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.

 - When the Second Doctor gets up from the floor after first regenerating, the First Doctor's Ring of Power slips off his smaller new fingers and clatters to the floor.
 Ben points this out and takes it as evidence that the man cannot be the Doctor.

-- When the Fifth Doctor is wondering through the TARDIS in a delirious state after regenerating, he unravels the Fourth Doctor's signature super-long scarf as he goes.
-By the time they catch up with him, it's too small to wear around a neck.
+- When the Fifth Doctor is wondering through the TARDIS in a delirious state after regenerating, he unravels the Fourth Doctor's signature super-long scarf as he goes, eventually working it down to nothing.

 - The Eleventh Doctor's regeneration from the Tenth, which also signified a new showrunner taking over, leads to him destroying the Russell T Davies-era TARDIS (which changes into a new version) and shredding the Tenth Doctor's clothes to ragged ribbons.